Track user events

 Track Event

 code when users are exposed to a flag variation. - (Recommended) Filter out third-party bots so they do not skew your experimental results.
-For information, see Filter out bots.
+See Filter out bots.

 - Add your events to a flag rule as metrics.
-See Run A/B tests and Run flag deliveries.
+See Run A/B tests, Run a multi-armed bandit optimization, and Run flag deliveries.

-You can track events server and client-side using one of the Optimizely Feature Experimentation SDKs or Optimizely Agent.
+You can track events on the server and client using one of the Optimizely Feature Experimentation SDKs or Optimizely Agent.
 You can also track events using the Events API, where you do not have an Optimizely Feature Experimentation SDK implemented.
 For information, see Track across platforms.

 Important

-The Experiemnt Results page only shows tracked events after a
+The Experiment Results page only shows tracked events after a

 Decide